electionline Weekly

 Welp, this is it.
 Election Day 2024 is upon us.

-Although tens of millions of Americans have already cast their ballot and tens of millions more will do so before Election Day, millions more still will head to the polls on November 5 and cast their ballot for president of the United States as well as countless other federal, state and local races and many ballot issues.
+Although tens of millions of Americans have already cast their ballot and more will do so before Election Day, tens of millions more still will head to the polls on November 5 and cast their ballot for president of the United States as well as countless other federal, state and local races and many ballot issues.

 Officials have worked tirelessly in the last eight years to make sure the U.S. election system is secure.
 From cybersecurity to physical security, it’s a different world than it was in 2016 and even 2020.